Australian cricket team in England in 1884: Second Test

-This was the inaugural Lord's Test and England won by an innings after a century by A. G. Steel and fine bowling by Ted Peate and George Ulyett.
+This was the inaugural Lord's Test.
+England won by an innings after a century by A. G. Steel, and fine bowling by Ted Peate and George Ulyett.
 The game ended just after lunch on the third day.

 Wisden recorded that the main elements of England's success were "the magnificent batting of A. G. Steel and the bowling of Ulyett".
 Batting first, Australia were reduced to 160/9 despite an innings of 63 by Giffen; but then Scott and Boyle added 69 for the final wicket, Wisden reporting that Scott played "cool, confident, skilful cricket" in an innings of 75.
 At close of play on the first day, England were 90/3 so the match was evenly poised, with Lucas on 28 and Shrewsbury on 27.
-Steel commenced his innings on the second morning and shared successful partnerships with Ulyett, Barlow and Lyttelton.
+Steel commenced his innings on the second morning and shared successful partnerships with Ulyett, Barlow, and Lyttelton.
 While Steel was in, 261 runs were added and he made 148 including thirteen boundaries.
 It was the highest score made against the Australians during the season.
 By close of play, Australia had lost four wickets in their second innings for only 73 runs.
 Barlow later recorded that the score was 135/5 when he went out to join Steel and recalled Lord Harris, the England captain, saying to him: "For Heaven's sake, Barlow, stop this rot!"
 Barlow and Steel added 98 for the sixth wicket.
 Despite another good effort by Scott on the final day, Australia failed to avoid the innings defeat.
 Ulyett bowled very well but may have been helped by the state of the ground.
 However, Ulyett is best remembered in this match for taking what Pelham Warner called "one of the historic catches of cricket" when he caught and bowled Bonnor, noted for his powerful hitting.
 Warner recorded of Steel's innings that George Giffen talked about it most enthusiastically as late as 1911, when the two were in conversation at Adelaide.
 When Scott was dismissed for 75 in the Australian first innings, he was caught by his own captain Murdoch off the bowling of Steel.
-Murdoch was on as a substitute for an injured English player and this was the first time in Test cricket that a batsman was dismissed by a catch taken by a substitute fielder.
+Murdoch was on as a substitute for an injured English player, and this was the first time in Test cricket that a batsman was dismissed by a catch taken by a substitute fielder.